klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.contract.md

 For PromiEvent, the following events are available:

-- `transactionHash`: Is fired right after the transaction is sent and a transaction hash is available.
+- `transactionHash`: It is fired right after the transaction is sent and a transaction hash is available.
 Its type is `string`.
-- `receipt`: Is fired when the transaction receipt is available.
-See [caver.rpc.klay.getTransactionReceipt](./caver.rpc/klay.md#caver-rpc-klay-gettransactionreceipt) for more detail.
+- `receipt`: It is fired when the transaction receipt is available.
+See [caver.rpc.klay.getTransactionReceipt](./caver.rpc/klay.md#caver-rpc-klay-gettransactionreceipt) for more details.
 Its type is `object`.
-- `error`: Is fired if an error occurs during sending.
+- `error`: It is fired if an error occurs during sending.
 On an out-of-gas error, the second parameter is the receipt.
 Its type is `Error`.

 **Example**